In This Guide:

 My copy is worn, marked, and oil-stained from constant use.
 That should tell you everything.

-My complete VW library: Haynes manuals and restoration guides that I reference constantly.
+My complete VW library — Haynes manuals and restoration guides I reference constantly.

 2. "VW Transporter 1600 Owners Workshop Manual" by Haynes (1968-1979)

-Why you need it: When you need to know the exact valve clearance, timing specifications, or wiring diagrams, this is where you go.
-It's more technical than John Muir, but essential for doing things properly.
+Why you need it: When you need to know the exact valve clearance, timing specs, or wiring diagrams, this is where you go.
+More technical than Muir, but essential for doing things properly.

 3. "Volkswagen Bay Transporter Restoration Manual" by Haynes